 - “small dense” – which are harmful

-- “large fluffy” – which are not problematic
+- “large fluffy” – which are not problematic and may be protective

 Total cholesterol alone does not provide an accurate picture of where this cholesterol is located and whether it might be harmful.
 Having a high HDL value, which is inarguably beneficial, also contributes to higher total cholesterol.
 This in itself has been used as grounds to administer cholesterol lowering medication, which is a bit contradictory!